sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

     In the **IE-InternetExplorer Properties** pane, in the **Settings** section, select Home_page, and add the URL of your website.

-1. OEMs can specify Disk Configuration which is used to create/modify disk partitions and set image installation partition.
-This step is optional and configuration is included in the sample answer file USB-B\ConfigSet\AutoUnattend.xml
+1. OEMs can specify **Disk Configuration** which is used to create/modify disk partitions and set image installation partition.
+This step is optional and configuration is included in the sample answer file USB-B\ConfigSet\AutoUnattend.xml.

-    Save the answer file to USB-B

-    \ConfigSet\AutoUnattend.xml and close Windows SIM
+    Save the answer file to USB-B\ConfigSet\AutoUnattend.xml and close Windows SIM.

-### 2.2.
-Install Windows
+### Install Windows

-1. Please complete ***Creating My** USB-B* section before skipping this step to make sure Windows installation files have been copied to **myWindows** directory in USB-B
+1. Please complete [Creating My USB-B](#creating-my-usb-b) section before skipping this step to make sure the Windows installation files have been copied to the **myWindows** directory in USB-B.

 2. Boot the reference computer and insert USB-A.

 3. After WinPE has been booted, insert USB-B.

-    **TROUBLESHOOT**: IF booting with USB fails, please make sure you have prioritized USB boot instead of HDD boot.
+    Troubleshoot: IF booting with USB fails, please make sure you have prioritized USB boot instead of HDD boot.
 To do so, enter BIOS menu and adjust boot sequence as choosing the first option as USB boot.

 1. Type *diskpart* and hit enter to start Diskpart.
 Then type *list volume* to identify volume label of USB-B (For example: E:\).
 Finally type *exit* to quit Diskpart.